 On March 29, 2007, our Board of Directors (the "Board") approved a stock repurchase program to acquire up to 1.0 million shares of our outstanding stock.
-During the fourth quarter of 2011, the Board approved an extension of the program to acquire up to an additional 1.0 million shares.
+Subsequently, the Board has from time to time approved extensions of the program to acquire additional shares.
 Since the inception of the repurchase program, the Board has approved 6.6 million shares to be repurchased.

 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 0.7 million shares for approximately \$7.3 million for the year ended December 31, 2011, at an average price of \$9.83 per share.
-We repurchased 0.5 million shares for approximately \$5.1 million and 1.2 million shares for approximately \$12.6 million under our share repurchase program for the years ended December 31, 2010 and 2009, respectively.
-Since the inception of the repurchase program in 2007 and as of December 31, 2011, we have repurchased a cumulative total of 5.6 million shares for \$61.5 million, at an average price of \$10.97 per share.
+We repurchased 0.3 million shares for approximately \$2.9 million for the year ended December 31, 2012, at an average price of \$9.97 per share.
+We repurchased 0.7 million shares for approximately \$7.3 million and 0.5 million shares for approximately \$5.1 million under our share repurchase program for the years ended December 31, 2011 and 2010, respectively.
+Since the inception of the repurchase program in 2007 and as of December 31, 2012, we have repurchased a cumulative total of 5.9 million shares for \$64.4 million, at an average price of \$10.93 per share.